martis42/depend_on_what_you_use/CONTRIBUTING.md

 ## Code Quality

-The project uses several formatters and linters which are executed with [pre-commit](https://github.com/pre-commit/pre-commit).
+The project uses several formatters and linters which are executed with [prek](https://github.com/j178/prek) or [pre-commit](https://github.com/pre-commit/pre-commit).
-Given you have installed `pre-commit` locally, you can run all basic checks via `pre-commit run --all-files`.
+Given you have `prek` or `pre-commit` locally installed, you can run all basic checks via `prek run --all-files` or `pre-commit run --all-files`.

 There are also bash scripts for executing most steps of the CI: